 Eric Berger

-Eric Berger is a senior space editor at Ars Technica, where he covers everything from astronomy to private space to NASA policy.
+Eric Berger is a senior space editor at Ars Technica with expertise in astronomy, private space, and NASA policy.
 He holds an astronomy degree from the University of Texas and a master's in journalism from the University of Missouri.
-Prior to joining Ars Technica, Eric worked at the Houston Chronicle for 17 years and was part of a team that was a Pulitzer Prize finalist in 2009 for coverage of Hurricane Ike.
-He is also certified as a meteorologist and founded Space City Weather and The Eyewall.
-Eric lives in Houston.
+Previously, he worked at the Houston Chronicle for 17 years as part of a Pulitzer Prize finalist team covering Hurricane Ike.
+Berger is also certified as a meteorologist and founded Space City Weather and The Eyewall.
+He lives in Houston.

 The Daily's Verdict